Yulu Rides on Quick Commerce to Drive Growth and Profitability | Entrepreneur

 Shared electric mobility provider Yulu has been riding on the rise of the hyper-local quick commerce segment in India to drive growth and profitability.
 Nearly 70 per cent of its business currently comes from the quick commerce segment, while food delivery and other segments account for the rest.

 Amit Gupta, Yulu's Co-founder and CEO said in an interview with Entrepreneur India that the exponential rise of quick commerce has led to healthy revenue growth.
-Yulu's DeX, an EV two-wheeler purpose-built for delivery and partnerships has been driving the traction in quick commerce with Zomato using 35,000 shared EVs and Zepto using up to 20,000.
+Yulu's DeX, an EV two-wheeler purpose-built for delivery and partnerships has been driving the traction in quick commerce with companies like Zomato and Zepto.

 "Thanks to our great product-market fit, and the exponential growth rather in the quick commerce side, we are now looking at anywhere between 2.5 to three times growth in revenue over next 12 months," said Gupta.